Twin Lakes forces late turnovers in 21-14 win over rival Bombers

 The Indians countered with a 22-yard pass play from Need to Arthur that gave them a 14-7 lead at halftime.

+“I thought the first half, we controlled the game,” said Indians coach Kevin O’Shea, who is in his first season in Monticello after stints at Lafayette Central Catholic, McCutcheon and North Central in Indianapolis.
+“The score didn’t show it because we dropped what should have been a touchdown pass.
+Down here, we got called for a hold.
+Those were two potential scores we probably should have had.
+Rensselaer, they kept their heads and stayed in the ball game and got that score in the third quarter and knotted it up.
+It showed great resiliency in our kids to come right down and get a score after a turnover.
+That showed a lot of character in our kids.”

-Rensselaer would answer that score with one of its own to start the second half.
+Rensselaer would answer the Indians’ score with one of its own to start the second half.
 The Bombers put together one of their best drives of the season, using 11 plays to go 65 yards to tie the game at 14-14.

 Senior Aaron Barko’s 20-yard gain on a third-and-7 run was the drive’s biggest play.
 Junior Diego Hernandez-Reyes would cap the drive with a 1-yard TD run.